WordPress website design services that can be useful for businesses:

 - E-commerce integration: This service involves integrating an e-commerce platform, such as WooCommerce, into a WordPress website, allowing businesses to sell products or services online.

-- Search engine optimization (SEO): This service involves optimizing a website for search engines, such as Google, Bing and Yahoo, by using techniques such as keyword research, meta tags, and content optimization.
+- Search engine optimisation (SEO): This service involves optimizing a website for search engines, such as Google, Bing and Yahoo, by using techniques such as keyword research, meta tags, and content optimisation.
 This can be useful for businesses that want to increase their visibility online and attract more customers.

 - Content creation: This service involves creating high-quality, engaging content for a website, including text, images, and videos.
 This can be useful for businesses that want to establish themselves as a credible source of information in their industry.